jcbsfilho/azion-samples/templates/angular-boilerplate/README.md

   * **Application Name***: the name of your edge application on Azion.
   * **GitHub Personal Token***: your GitHub personal token.
-    * GitHub tokens are linked with the scope of the accounts and, in the case of corporate accounts, organization owners can restrict access.
-While generating your personal token, consider your scope and the level of access (classic or fine-grain) you're providing.
+    * While generating your GitHub personal token, grant that your scope has the permissions to authorize an OAuth app or a personal token to access to public and private repositories, including read and write access to code.
+You must also enable the workflow option to allow adding and updating GitHub Actions workflow files.

+Note that permissions can be scoped either to a user or an organization or to a repository.
 Read the [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) documentation for more information.

 After filling out the form, click the **Next** button to start the deployment process.

 Once the template is deployed, you can edit and update your args and code.
 However, you'll need to declare secrets on your project's GitHub repository first to complete the second build with these changes.
-When the second build is completed, you can manage your project with a continuous deployment workflow.
+When the second build is completed, you can manage your project with a [continuous deployment workflow](#continuous-deployment).

 For a more detailed step-by-step on declaring your secrets and using this template, check the [How to deploy edge applications with the Angular Boilerplate](https://www.azion.com/en/documentation/products/guides/angular-boilerplate/) guide for more details.